Dekita/palhub-server/NAMING.md

 fi
 ```

-These conventions aim to improve the readability and maintainability of your shell scripts.
-Be consistent in your coding style for better collaboration and understanding.
+These conventions aim to improve the readability and maintainability of the shell scripts.
+If making any commits, please be consistent in your coding style for better collaboration and understanding.